pqian11/sg-eval/README.md

 The evaluation script takes an surprisal file as its input.
 An example of the surprisal file can be found in the last section of [Quick Start page](https://cpllab.github.io/lm-zoo/quickstart.html) from LM-zoo documentation.

-## Get accuracy score for a particular test suite
+## Get the accuracy score of a test suite

 The following script will print out the score for the test suite `fgd_hierarchy.txt`.
 By-item evaluation results will be in the file `${RESULT_PATH}`.